lukejpreston/xunit-viewer/README.md

 * split suite into components
 * write some tests

-work out how to do the mustache stuff, react-snap to create the base and inline everything possible
+work out how to do the handlebars stuff, react-snap to create the base and inline everything possible